abc7281/CS-351/README.md

 | hash-04  | -g           | 14.35         | 13.78         | 0.46         | 5011784     | 1,000,000 / 14.35 ≈ 69720 | 337.20 / 14.35 ≈ 23.50 |

 *Notes:*
-- The baseline is **hash-00**, which reads the text file one value at a time and takes significantly longer.
+- The baseline is **hash-00**, which reads the text file one value at a time and takes a very very long time.
 - The improvements for the other programs are calculated as:
   **Improvement = (hash-00 real time) / (current program real time)**.

 ---